gumaerc-testorg/3.22-spring-2008/content/pages/projects/thinfilms_5.md

 ---
 content_type: page
+learning_resource_types:
+- Projects
+ocw_type: CourseSection
 parent_title: Projects
+parent_type: CourseSection
 parent_uid: 8388cfe3-4b2f-b7e7-0060-faf27a65e652
 title: Plasticity and Fracture of Microelectronic Thin Films/Lines - Problem Set 5
 uid: c085c269-53e4-62fe-e9b1-2c684b93cd85
 ---

-_(b) Silicon on insulator delamination can be modeled by fracture between two dissimilar interfaces: Si and SiO2, for example.
+_(b) Silicon on insulator delamination can be modeled by fracture between two dissimilar interfaces: Si and SiO{{< sub "2" >}}, for example.
 Assume that the interface blister you considered earlier is now an initial crack at the interface, and compute the fracture stress required to delaminate the film under Mode I loading.
 You can cite any required properties to implement a simple fracture theory such as Griffith's._

 Image removed due to copyright restrictions.
 Please see Fig. 9 in \[[5](#ref)\], with the dimensions a (width of the crack) and t (length of the crack) marked.